 A landmark court ruling that granted basic employment rights to Uber’s UK drivers is the latest in a list of legal wins across Europe for gig workers.
-Last September, a Spanish court similarly found that those working for food delivery app Glovo were employees, not freelancers—which could entitle them to labour contracts and employment benefits— while in February Italian prosecutors fined UberEats, Glovo, Just Eat and Deliveroo €733 million following an investigation into the working conditions of riders.
+Last September, a Spanish court similarly found that those working for food delivery app Glovo were employees, not freelancers—which could entitle them to labor contracts and employment benefits— while in February Italian prosecutors fined UberEats, Glovo, Just Eat and Deliveroo €733 million following an investigation into the working conditions of riders.

 “Then it started to go downhill very quickly,” said Hanif, who mostly worked as a driver on weekends.
 He says that platform drivers began to have their rights gradually chipped away—and that customer experience always came above fairness.
 “You were constantly looking over your shoulder, wondering if a rider would complain about you.
 Uber wouldn’t listen to drivers, and they would suspend you until the investigation was over,” he said.
 “You could be stopped working for a week over nothing.
 The events got really frustrating.”

 Platforms in the gig economy assign work on a job-by-job or short-term basis, which, until now, has meant that workers are classed as self-employed contractors with no employment rights.
-But on March 16, 2021, Uber said it would guarantee minimum wage, holiday pay and pensions to its 70,000 drivers in the UK.
+But on March 16, 2021, Uber said it would guarantee minimum wage, holiday pay, and pensions to its 70,000 drivers in the UK.
 This followed a landmark ruling by the Supreme Court the previous month, which found that Uber drivers must be treated as workers rather than self-employed.
 The two ex-Uber drivers fighting for their rights in a five-year legal battle with the gig economy giant had finally won.

 The Uber announcement, which will mean that its workers earn at least the National Living Wage—£8.72 an hour, increasing to £8.91 on April 1, 2021—is likely to have repercussions across the wider gig economy.

-“These developments are incredibly exciting,” said Dr Jamie Woodcock, a senior lecturer in management at the Open University and author of The Gig Economy.
+“These developments are incredibly exciting,” said Dr. Jamie Woodcock, a senior lecturer in management at the Open University and author of The Gig Economy.
 “Workers’ platforms have spread across the world—and solidarity has spread across national borders.
 It shows a direction of travel to a fairer kind of work rather than a continuing deterioration of standards that had been the trend.”

 Is it too early for gig workers to celebrate?